The Interconnected Families of Numancia

 Crispina Gonzales mortgages land inherited from Captain Lucas Gonzales.
 Confirms Lucas deceased by 1928; Bonifacia Quimpo as lender.

-Maria Fernandez references Fortunato Roldan and "Geron" (likely Cenon) Gonzales in family property matter.
+Maria Fernandez references Fortunato Roldan and "Geron" (very likely Cenon) Gonzales in family property matter—now chronologically supported by evidence that Cenon was active in Numancia in this period.

 Identifies Cirlaca Roldan (likely Fortunato's sister) and shows Fortunato owned adjacent property in Barrio Nalawan.